beholdr/laravel-helpers/README.md

 Turned on by default, can be disabled by `HTTP_CLIENT_LOG_ENABLED` variable or with `http_client_log` config option.

-### Telegram log alerts
+### Telegram log channel

-Custom log channel `TelegramLogChannel` sends alert to your telegram bot upon a log event with a defined level.
+Custom log channel `TelegramLogChannel` sending alert to your telegram bot upon a log event with a defined level.

 Add in your `config/logging.php`: